Kai7orz/study_rep/README.md

-The project of Event in html & css course!
+second ver:The project of Event in html & css course!